 Here at The Leys we share, believe and promote the power of sport and the positive impact this has on young children's lives.

-Mr Byford
+Mr Newlands

 From April 2015, pre-schools, nurseries, schools and childminders will be able to claim extra funding through the early years pupil premium to support children’s development and learning.